Myths about eFuels

 Efficiency is really only relevant when there is a shortage of a resource.
 However, there is no shortage of green energy worldwide, but very much so in Germany.
 DLR's graphic shows a square of just 150 by 150 kilometers of solar farm land on the left, which would be enough to supply Germany with 100 percent green electricity.
 On the right, the solar energy cuboid to supply the entire earth.
 Other solutions such as wind power (etc.) are not even considered.
 (Source: German Aerospace Center (DLR))

 The graph from the German Aerospace Center (DLR) shows that there is no shortage of green energy worldwide .
 Photovoltaics alone could meet the energy needs of the entire planet on a very small area.
 This green electricity then only needs to be made transportable and storable.
-This is done by first converting the electricity into hydrogen and then producing an eFuel from it by adding CO2 .
+This is done by first converting the electricity into hydrogen and then producing an eFuel by adding CO2 .
 This explains the name of the synthetic fuel: electro based fuel.
-As a hydrogen derivative , eFuels are therefore nothing more than liquefied and thus transportable green electricity.
+As a hydrogen derivative , eFuels are therefore nothing more than liquefied and therefore transportable green electricity.
 One could also transport the hydrogen itself.
 This is very expensive, however, because hydrogen must be kept strongly cooled and under pressure.
 In addition, as the lightest element on our planet, hydrogen diffuses quickly through transport pipelines, which presents another problem for transport.

 Myth #2: “eFuels will be expensive”.